jonschull/SidebarDashboard/docs/welcome.md

-# Welcome to Static Dashboard!
+# Welcome to Static Dashboard!!

 This is a simple, clean static dashboard with a markdown sidebar that allows you to: